 5. Ask for the Upgrade

-Always be honest and if it’s a special occasion like a honeymoon, anniversary or an emergency, arrive early and let the ticket agent and gate agents know if they can they will help to make y our trip more comfortable.
+Always be honest and if it’s a special occasion like a honeymoon, anniversary, or an emergency, arrive early and let the ticket agent and gate agents know if they can they will help to make y our trip more comfortable.
 Also, if you’ve been inconvenienced by the airline due to delayed or canceled flights, ask for an upgrade as compensation.
 Lastly, don’t demand an upgrade or be angry with the people who are there to help you.

 6. Dress as if You Always Fly First Class

 As you know, first impressions count so put a little effort into your wardrobe choice if you think you’re going to ask for an upgrade While you don’t have to wear a suit and tie or suit and heels, you should be dressed as smart casual, that means no torn jeans, dirty flip flops, tank shirts or yoga pants or message T-shirts.
-Dressing as you belong in first class gives you an overall more appealing appearance.
+Dressing as if you belong in first class gives you an overall more appealing appearance.